-Offero r's Name: 1.
-Contact Information Proposals must include complete contact information (legal name, dba, address, telephone, email, and website) of the firm submitting the proposal.
-Proposals must also include the name and full contact information of the person the State should contact regarding the proposal.
-Evidence is provided on page # 2.
-Offeror's Certification All proposals must be signed by an individual authorized to bind the offeror to the provisions of this solicitation.
-Certification must include a statement of compliance with all of the following: a. the laws of the State of Alaska; b. the applicable portion of the Federal Civil Rights Act of 1964; c. the Equal Employment Opportunity Act and the regulations issued thereunder by the federal government; d. the Americans with Disabilities Act of 1990 and the regulations issued thereunder by the federal government; e. all terms and conditions set out in this RFP; f. a condition that the proposal submitted was independently arrived at, without collusion, under penalty of perjury; and g. that the offers will remain open and valid for at least 90 days.
-If any offeror fails to comply with a - g of this paragraph, the state reserves the right to disregard the proposal, terminate the contract, or consider the contractor in default.
+Offeror's Name:

+e. a condition that the proposal submitted was independently arrived at, without collusion, under penalty of perjury;

+c. the Equal Employment Opportunity Act and the regulations issued thereunder by the federal f. that the offers will remain open and valid for at least 90 days; and b. the applicable portion of the Federal Civil Rights Act of 1964;

+g. that programs, services, and activities provided to the general public under the resulting contract conform with the Americans with Disabilities Act of 1990, and the regulations issued thereunder by the federal government.

+If any offeror fails to comply with a - h of this paragraph, the state reserves the right to disregard the proposal, terminate the contract, or consider the contractor in default.

 Evidence is provided on page # 3.
-Certification Regarding Debarment, Suspension, Ineligibility and Voluntary Exclusion Lower Tier Covered Transactions Each proposal must include a signed debarment certification form, included in Section 8: Attachments.
+Certification Regarding Debarment, Suspension, Ineligibility and Voluntary Exclusion Lower Tier Covered Transactions Each proposal must include a signed debarment certification form, included in Section 8: Attachments Evidence is provided on page #

+4. Minimum Qualifications

+The offeror, and any subcontractors, must provide verifiable proof of meeting the minimum prior experience requirements described in Section 1.04.
+Dates/timelines must be included.

 Evidence is provided on page #

-Page 35 of 57

-The offeror, and any subcontractors (if allowed per Section 3.09), must provide verifiable proof of meeting the minimum prior experience requirements described in Section 1.04.
-Dates/timelines must

-be included.

-Evidence is provided on page #

 5. Vendor Tax ID A valid Vendor Tax ID must be submitted with the proposal or within five days of the State's request.

 Evidence is provided on page #

-6. Alaska Business License

-The offeror, and any subcontractors (if allowed per Section 3.09), hold a valid Alaska business license, or will obtain one.
+6. Alaska Business License The offeror, and any subcontractors, hold a valid Alaska business license, or will obtain one.
 (Proof of business license is required prior to contract award if any of the services will take place in Alaska).

-Evidence is provided on page #.
+Evidence is provided on page #